Initiative Cookbook – Homemade Civic Engagement.

 People in the Focus

-Engagement might be learned by everybody
+Engagement can be learned by everyone

 Engagement is methodological knowledge and an ethical attitude